matej-pavla/FlicGap/README.md

 Future Work
 =======================
-Would be nice to add:
+Would be nice to add:<br />
--support for iOS platform
+-support for iOS platform<br />
--more callbacks for Flic button events: Flic Hold Button Event, Flic not found error event, etc.
+-more callbacks for Flic button events: Flic Hold Button Event, Flic not found error event, etc.<br />

 Disclaimer
 =======================